virgili0/Virgilio/content/paradiso/virgilio-teaching-strategy.md

 Reddit is divided into folders, like a file system, and each folder contains a topic where users can post articles, questions, discussions.

-Personally, I found it perhaps the biggest source of information because it is specialized and generally the user is an expert, within the various folders.
-For example, following [r/MachineLearning](https://www.reddit.com/r/MachineLearning/) or [r/LearningMachineLearning](https://www.reddit.com/r/learnmachinelearning/), makes me learn dozens of new things every day, and I see new papers, tools or projects in preview, often being able to speak directly with the author!
+Reddit is perhaps the biggest source of information because it is specialized and generally the user is an expert, within the various folders.
+For example, following [r/MachineLearning](https://www.reddit.com/r/MachineLearning/) or [r/LearningMachineLearning](https://www.reddit.com/r/learnmachinelearning/), makes you able to learn dozens of new things every day, see new papers, tools or projects in preview, often being able to speak directly with the author!

 Do you have a question, about any concept or topic?
 Look for a dedicated subreddit, sign up, and post a well-formulated question.
 You will see that in a couple of days several users have answered in detail!